Azure/armstrong/docs/guidance-for-api-test.md

 1. For the test cases, please check in the test cases.
 (Some unnecessary files will be automatically filtered by the .gitignore).

+   Here's an example of the swagger pull request: [Microsoft.Purview/stable/2021-12-01](https://github.com/Azure/azure-rest-api-specs-pr/pull/15879).

    The folder structure will look like below:

 ```shell
 # working directory: /Users/luheng/go/src/github.com/Azure/azure-rest-api-specs/specification/purview/resource-manager/Microsoft.Purview/stable/2021-12-01